Emma (novel): Principal characters

-Isabella Knightley (née Woodhouse) is the elder sister of Emma, by seven years, and daughter of Henry.
+Isabella Knightley (née Woodhouse) is the elder sister of Emma by seven years.
 She is married to John Knightley.
 She lives in London with her husband and their five children (Henry, 'little' John, Bella, 'little' Emma, and George).
 She is similar in disposition to her father, and her relationship to Mr Wingfield, (her family's physician) mirrors that of her father's to Mr Perry.

 John Knightley is Isabella's husband and George's younger brother, 31 years old.
 He is a lawyer (either a barrister or solicitor) by profession.
-Like the others raised in the area, he is a friend of Jane Fairfax.
+Like the others raised in the area, he admires Jane Fairfax.
 He greatly enjoys the company of his family, including his brother and his Woodhouse in-laws, but is not a very sociable man.
 He is forthright with Emma, his sister-in-law.